Originate/exocom/CONTRIBUTING.md

-# ExoComm Guidelines
+# ExoCom Guidelines

 ## Architecture

-ExoComm is implemented using the _micro-kernel_ pattern, i.e. as a number of relatively independent subsystems that are integrated through a relatively small and lightweight core that only provides communication between the subsystems.
+ExoCom is implemented using the _micro-kernel_ pattern, i.e. as a number of relatively independent subsystems that are integrated through a relatively small and lightweight core that only provides communication between the subsystems.